EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 - Armor: all armors as trained
 - Shield: all shields as trained
 - Skills: INT + 2 (min 2)
+- Stat skill gates: static and optional as trained
 - Language: one (1) of their choice with partial understanding of another one (1)

 ### Level 3